 Use an Event Planning Software

-If you do not want to include the additional costs of hiring a professional event planner, you can easily use event planning software.
+You can easily use event planning software if you do not want to include the additional costs of hiring a professional event planner.

 Software tools are there to help you effectively track and manage your budget and expenses, letting you know when you are going over your limit.